 Fortunately, there are a few tricks to avoid this and feel as comfortable as possible from the first time you wear them.
 It's all about maintenance and good habits.

 Before the first use

-Finally, you should know that there are softening products specially designed for hiking boots.
+Finally, there are softening products specially designed for hiking boots.

-However, be careful to choose a product adapted to the main material of your shoes, at the risk of damaging them.
+However, be careful to choose a product adapted to the primary material of your shoes, at the risk of damaging them.

 If they are made of leather, it is essential to nourish the leather from time to time with a suitable cream or wax, which is also the best way to protect them and guarantee their longevity.

-Finally, don't forget that your shoes must be rigid enough to ensure sufficient support and avoid any injury.
+Finally, remember that your shoes must be rigid enough to ensure sufficient support and avoid injury.

 It is, therefore, useless and even dangerous to try to soften them too much.